 Their most recent production, Our Souls At Night, is a film for Netflix co-produced by Wildgaze and Robert Redford’s Wildwood Enterprises.
 Directed by Ritesh Batra, the film stars Redford and Jane Fonda and received its world premiere at the Venice Film Festival in September 2017 and is currently available on Netflix internationally.
 We are executive producers on VS., a feature debut co-written and directed by Ed Lilly, produced by Bennett McGhee, which received its World Premiere at the London Film Festival in October 2018 before Altitude released it across the UK later that month.

-Their Finest was released in April 2017 by Lionsgate in the UK and STX in the US, to brilliant reviews on both sides of the Atlantic.
-The film reunited Finola and Amanda with director Lone Scherfig.
-Their Finest premiered at TIFF in September 2016, followed by the Mayor of London’s Gala Screening at the London Film Festival 2016 and Sundance 2017.
-It was adapted for the screen by Gaby Chiappe from Lissa Evan’s novel ‘Their Finest Hour & A Half’ and features a stellar cast that is led by Gemma Arterton, Bill Nighy and Sam Claflin.
+Their Finest reunited Finola and Amanda with director Lone Scherfig, and premiered at TIFF in September 2016, followed by the Mayor of London’s Gala Screening at the London Film Festival 2016 and Sundance 2017.
+Their Finest was adapted for the screen by Gaby Chiappe from Lissa Evan’s novel ‘Their Finest Hour & A Half’ and features a stellar cast led by Gemma Arterton, Bill Nighy and Sam Claflin.
 It was released in April 2017 by Lionsgate in the UK and STX in the US.

 Brooklyn was released in 2015 by Fox Searchlight in the US, and was a critical and box office success, taking $63m worldwide.
 It was nominated for three Oscars® – Best Picture, Best Actress and Best Adapted Screenplay – making Academy history with Finola and Amanda being the first female producing duo to have two Best Picture nominations, with their first being for An Education in 2010.
 The film also received six BAFTA nominations, winning the Outstanding British Film BAFTA.
-Based on Colm Toibin’s award-winning novel of the same name, adapted for the screen by Nick Hornby and directed by John Crowley, the film stars Saoirse Ronan with Domhnall Gleeson, Emory Cohen, Julie Walters and Jim Broadbent.
+Based on Colm Toibin’s award-winning novel of the same name, adapted for the screen by Nick Hornby and directed by John Crowley, the film starred Saoirse Ronan with Domhnall Gleeson, Emory Cohen, Julie Walters and Jim Broadbent.

 Wildgaze’s feature documentary My Nazi Legacy (known as What Our Fathers Did: A Nazi Legacy in the US) premiered at the Tribeca Film Festival in New York in April 2015 to outstanding reviews.
 Made in association with the BFI and BBC Storyville, the documentary followed international human rights lawyer Philippe Sands as he explored the family background of two sons of senior Nazis and the legacy of their fathers’ actions in WW2.
 It was released by Altitude in the UK and Oscilloscope in the US in November 2015.